exalt/exalt-router/README.md

 The exalt-link component is used to render a link tag and change its default behavior to use client side routing.
 This ensures that in server side rendered environments the routing still works without JavaScript.
-The exalt-link component only takes a `url` attribute.
+The exalt-link component only takes a `url` attribute, any other attributes passed to this component will become attributes assigned to the internal `a` element.

 **Example**
 ```html